Building Sustainability from the Ground Up.

 Jaclyn Bowen is a food and consumer product safety and quality systems engineer and executive director of the SCS Standards Development Organization, the global leader in sustainability standards.
 Jaclyn serves as executive director of Clean Label Project, the consumer advocacy organization focused on bringing truth and transparency to food and consumer product labeling.
 Prior to SCS, Jaclyn held numerous technical, standards development, food safety, quality, and executive roles within the World Health Organization Collaborating Centre, NSF International.
 Her expertise is in food and consumer product label claim substantiation and compliance.
 Bowen and her consumer research have appeared on NBC, ABC, CNN, ‘The Doctors’, 'Dr. Oz', 'Dr. Drew' and 450+ print and online media outlets including USA Today and Huff Post.
 The capstone of Bowen's career was the invitation and presentation of her consumer investigative study on the true contents of America's best-selling CBD products at the United Nations 63rd Session of the Commission on Narcotics in March 2020 in Vienna, Austria which is currently going through academic peer-review publication.
 She holds a Bachelor of Science in environmental biology from Michigan State University, a Master of Science in quality engineering from Eastern Michigan University, a Master of Public Health in management and policy from University of Michigan, and a post-graduate certificate in strategy and innovation from MIT.

 Kianda Franklin is a Senior Technical Manager for SCS Standards.
-She currently helps manages the SCS Standards and ANSI Processes.
+She currently helps manage the SCS Standards and ANSI Processes.
 Primary duties include managing the development and continuous improvement of SCS technical standards and procedures and identifying other criteria opportunities.
 Prior to joining SCS Standards, Kianda managed a suite of sustainability Standards, certified and audited clients at another organization.
 With over 14 years of experience, Kianda participated in the development process of sustainability, ANSI, ISO standards, and performed document reviews/audits for 2nd party sustainability standards.
 She also launched several Sustainability programs.
 Kianda has a BS in I.T. at Michigan State University, a MS in I.T. and an MBA at Colorado Technical University.